moverware/keep2Anytype/README.md

 Run:
 `yarn cli -p <path-to-keep-folder>/Takeout/Keep/ -o <output-folder>`

+## CLI Options

+* `-p` or `--path` - Path to the Google Keep folder
+* `-o` or `--output` - Path to the output folder (will be created if it doesn't exist and must be different from the input folder)
+* `-a` or `--archive` - Whether to include archived notes.
+Defaults to `false`.
+* `-m` or `--mode` - Mode for conversion.
+Can be `pages` or `mixed`, and is `mixed` by default. `mixed` will convert keep notes with titles to anytype pages and keep notes without titles to anytype notes. `pages` will convert all keep notes to anytype pages, and will use the created date as the title if the keep note does not have a title.

 ## Import

 In anytype, select `file -> import` then `Any-Block` and select the output folder to bulk import.